opendocsg/slw-judgments-backfill/2010_SGHC_212/report.md

 _Criminal Law_

 [LawNet Editorial Note: In the appeal to this decision in Criminal Appeal No 18 of 2010, the first appellant's appeal was dismissed and the second appellant's appeal was allowed by the Court of Appeal on 24 May 2011.
-See [2011] SGCA 24.]
+See <span class="citation">[2011] SGCA 24</span>.]

 30 July 2010 Judgment reserved.